U.S. and UK AI Safety Institutes Forge Landmark Partnership to Ensure Safe AI

 In News

-This partnership follows the commitments made at the AI Safety Summit in Bletchley Park last November and signals growing urgency to address the risks of emerging AI systems.
+This partnership builds on commitments made at the AI Safety Summit held in Bletchley Park in late 2023 and reflects growing urgency among governments to address the risks posed by rapidly advancing AI systems.

 Shared Approach to Testing and Oversight